CharlesThawnpi/movievirus-docs/master-instruction-source.md

 Bot behavior and admin dashboard must reflect current system state.
 When database is unreachable, bot must fail closed with a user-friendly message, not queue requests blindly.

+File & Folder Structure Enforcement

+When generating any implementation, architecture, or VPS-related guidance:

+- MUST follow the standardized MovieVirus file/folder structure defined in Implementation Plan (A.5.2.0)
+- MUST NOT suggest ad-hoc or unstructured file placement
+- MUST map every new module or feature to a predefined directory
+- MUST explicitly state where new files belong when relevant

+Purpose:
+- Maintain consistency between planning and implementation
+- Prevent messy deployments and technical debt accumulation

 ---

 # =========================================================